IN CRIMINAL LAW,

 Appellate law is a different form of litigation and legal process.
 No discovery and no new evidence can be introduced into the appellate record – only valid evidence previously presented to the trial court is valid.
 The appeal is usually heard by several judges and is based almost entirely on the written briefs.
 Appellate law demands familiarity with the appellate court procedural rules, legal trends, and persuasive writing.

 SO WHAT'S MY FIRST STEP IN SEEKING AN APPEAL?

 The first step is the filing a notice.
 This document is filed with the trial court within 30 days of your case’s decision being finalized.
 The notice of appeal informs the lower trial court that you plan on pursuing an appeal.

 HOW LONG DOES IT TAKE FOR THE APPELLATE COURT TO RULE?

 It can take up to a year between the time an appeal is filed and a decision is issued.

 Free Consultation for Appeal Cases in Illinois and Iowa

 If you have been charged with a serious crime, you simply cannot afford to put your future in the hands of an inexperienced defense lawyer.
-Contact Illinois and Iowa criminal defense attorneys Paulson and Vandersnick to schedule your free consultation regarding your case.
+Contact our Illinois and Iowa appeal attorneys to schedule your free consultation regarding your case.